Process Model

 Visual Style

-Process models should follow the common diagram guidelines to be easy to understand and maintain.
+Process models should follow standard diagram guidelines to ensure they are easy to understand and maintain.

-- Naming - Process steps should not include actors or systems names and should meet basic naming conventions - use active voice, present tense and start with a strong verb
+1. Naming – Process steps should not include the names of actors or systems and should meet basic naming conventions: use the active voice, present tense, and start with a strong verb

-- Swim Lanes - to indicate who performs the step and/or in which application the step is carried out, use swim lanes
+2. Swimlanes – To indicate who performs a step and/or in which application the step is carried out, use swimlanes

-- Layout - the diagram looks neater if the elements are aligned and placed evenly.
-The elements should also be placed with respect to the process flow so that it could be read from left to right or from top to bottom
+3. Layout – The diagram looks much neater if elements are aligned and spaced evenly.
+Elements should also be placed with respect to the process flow so that it can be read from left to right or from top to bottom

 Consistent Granularity

-Understanding a process usually requires modeling it from multiple levels of detail.
-The first step is describing a high-level L1 process, which shows the overall picture.
-When the basic flow is known, it is possible to continue describing the more detailed levels (L2, L3, etc.) where each level specifies one step of the parent process level.
-However, analyst must ensure that the level of detail of each layer is consistent.
+Understanding a process usually requires modeling it at multiple levels of detail.
+The first step is describing a high-level L1 process, which shows the big picture.
+Once the basic flow is established, you can continue describing more detailed levels (L2, L3, etc.), where each level specifies a single step of the parent process.
+However, the analyst must ensure that the level of detail within each layer remains consistent.

 Simple Diagrams

-Process models, especially the business process model, are the type of diagram which is usually meant to be discussed with the business people.
-Most stakeholders can learn the basics of BPMN or UML Activity Diagrams very quickly, yet we cannot expect them to learn the advanced features.
-For this reason, if the audience is business stakeholders, analysts should try to make the diagrams as simple as possible, applying only the basics of the selected notation.
+Process models, especially business process models, are the type of diagrams usually intended for discussion with business people.
+Most stakeholders can learn the basics of BPMN or UML Activity Diagrams very quickly, but we cannot expect them to master advanced features.
+For this reason, if the audience consists of business stakeholders, analysts should try to keep diagrams as simple as possible, applying only the basics of the selected notation.